jnmcfly/awesome-startpage/README.md

 - [StartOS](https://github.com/Jaredk3nt/startos) - A different take on startpages.
 StartOS will bring you back the 90s.
 - [Tea Green](https://github.com/sadparadiseinhell/tea-green) - Startpage with Weather and To-Do List features.
 - [the-glorious-startpage](https://github.com/manilarome/the-glorious-startpage/) - A bloated and modern-looking startpage.
 Responsive, Weather, Dynamic Background and many more.
+- [Tilde Enhanced](https://github.com/Ozencb/tilde-enhanced) - A minimal startpage for your browser.
 - [startpage-onedark](https://github.com/AbdelrhmanNile/startpage-onedark) - A minimal customizable startpage with the OneDark color palette.

 ### Firefox-Specific